swiftlang/swift-evolution/proposals/NNNN-deadline.md

 ### Implementation Details

-The implementation uses structured concurrency with task groups to race the operation against a deadline timer:
+The current implementation uses structured concurrency with task groups to race the operation against a deadline timer:

-1. Two tasks are created: one executes the operation, the other sleeps until the deadline.
+1. Two child tasks are created: one executes the operation, the other sleeps until the deadline.
 2. The first task to complete determines the result.
 3. When either task completes, `cancelAll()` cancels the other task.